Joeclinton1/ChromeEngine-Docs/docs/tutorials/01-Platformer Tutorial/03-Adding Materials.md

 `}
 </ScratchBlocks>

-To assign a specific material to a GameObject, just insert that materials name in the `name` input slot when creating the GameObject.
+To assign a specific material to a GameObject, just insert that materials label in the `Material` input of slot when creating the GameObject.
 E.g to make the `Start` Platform use the material `Yellow` we do:
 <ScratchBlocks>
 {`
 GameObjects.createCuboid \\(Scale [2] [0.2] [2] Position [0] [0] [0] Rotation [ ] [ ] [ ] Material [Yellow] name [Start]\\) :: custom